-A victim may also report any crime anonymously to the Department of Public Safety so that it may be included in the Annual Security Report.
-You do not have to give your name or any identifiable information.
-You may also report anonymously any sexual assault, sexual battery, interpersonal violence or stalking by completing the Sexual Assault Anonymous Report form.
+A victim may also report any crime anonymously to the Department of Public Safety so that it may be added to the daily crime log and included in the Annual Security Report.
+You do not have to give your name or any personally identifiable information.
+The DPS incident report may be completed over the phone or in person.
+You may also report anonymously any sexual harassment, sexual assault, sexual battery, interpersonal violence or stalking by completing the Sexual Assault Anonymous Report form. https://chapmanadvocate.symplicity.com/titleix report/index.php/pid621487?
+It should be noted that all publicly available record keeping will be maintained without the inclusion of personally identifiable information.